 In this coming time of change, fire and blood, when mettle will be tested and where the blueprints of the coming decades are laid out, it is comforting to know that there are still things that can pleasantly suprise a man.
 Case in point: I, Morded by Avalanche games is the first 64 page campaign setting that I can comfortably recommend without a huge disclaimer and several asterisks.

 It all starts with a good premise.
 It is the mythical era of Camelot.
-King Arthur has gone from one true King to cruel, alcoholic despot and his son Mordred, aided by his sorcerous mother Morgana Le Fay and her Fair folk allies, is plotting to liberate England from his mad and self-destructive reign.
+King Arthur has gone from One True King to cruel, alcoholic despot and his son Mordred, aided by his sorcerous mother Morgana Le Fay and her Fair folk allies, is plotting to liberate England from his mad and self-destructive reign.
 Bam!

 The book intelligently assumes that the myth of King Arthur is so ingrained in contemporary western society that you are sure to have heard of it somehow through cultural osmosis and therefore gives you only a brief overview of the myth-cycle before it diverges from the books.
-Morgan manipulates Sir Tristram into becoming her loyal puppet, Lancelot leaves Camelot in disgrace and Guineviere is exiled after their forbidden love affair and Arthur turns into an alcoholic medieval version of Pol Pot.
+Morgan manipulates Sir Tristram into becoming her loyal puppet, Lancelot leaves Camelot in disgrace, Guineviere is exiled after their forbidden love affair and Arthur turns into an alcoholic medieval version of Pol Pot.
 To make matters worse for everyone, the remaining Knights of the Round are sent away on a fruitless quest to find the Grail whilst Arthur taxes England into oblivion.
 Merlin has been vanquished by Morgan Le Fay and imprisoned within the tower of Melegeant for a 100 years.
 Enter Mordred Rising!

 Stats are provided for all four castes (labourers, spies, warriors, leaders) so in theory it might be possible to make them playable characters, though I suspect the game works much better if your PCs are all human.
 This is followed up by a list of Monster/NPC stats, short but sweet.
 The mercurial Hautedesert or Green Knight, King of all Fey.
 The Lady of the Lake.
 The Questing Beast!
 And of course Merlin in bizarre Astral Dragon form.
 All are given about 2 paragraphs of description that gives us a good idea what they are about.
 The stats proper are there to serve the setting, not vice versa.
 Crucially, ridiculous stat bloat is avoided so that even the Green Knight is only CR 18 and can be hurt with normal weapons (though anyone attempting to do so is in for a rough fight, given his ability to animate up to 10 trees at once).

 What is next?
 A map of Camelot!
 A great map!
 It has guard schedules, notes on NPCs, atmospheric descriptors (every day Arthur has his feast halls set for the return of the Grail Knights and the feast thrown out when they inevitably do not show up, prompting beggars to fight over the remains), A good way to infiltrate the place (once a year the Contests of Truth are held, a grand festival involving numerous battles between knights, made sour by the inevitably cruel punishments Arthur inflicts on the loser) and places that could be sabotaged or robbed to aid Mordred’s War Effort.
 The village around Camelot is nicely described, filled with charlatans, harlots, thieves and poor men.
-Each npc is described in terms of appearance, goals and personality, not in stats, for which I applaud it.
-Rules for std’s for sleeping with prostitutes are provided.
-A picture is painted of a once great place long since fallen into Ruin.
+Each Npc is described in terms of appearance, goals and personality, not in stats, for which I applaud it.
+Rules for Std’s for sleeping with prostitutes are provided.
+A picture is painted of a once great place long since fallen into decay and decadence.

 I could rant more about Camelot.
 The Dungeons with Arthur’s executioner, Sarcien the Moor.
 A hidden Orb crafted by Morgan that sends Arthur Nightmares and makes his spirit heavy.
 Anyone putting their horse in the Livery Stables has a 10% chance of having it stolen by the owner.
 The Royal staircase is stained with blood, wine, soot and anyone attempting to ascend it must make a DC 7 dex check or fall off.
 The gruesome sick house where Arthur’s collection of quacks and blood-letters attempt their cures of dubious merits.
 Secret passageways.
 The War room where Arthur goes to have conversations with imagined and long lost friends and reminisces about the glory days.
 Merlin sends messages to Arthur in dreams, though it is not clear if Arthur even knows he is still alive.
 This is a place that can be used as a setting for ADVENTURE and it is dripping with atmosphere.